VYNE CORPORATE COMPLIANCE PROGRAM

 Compliance Helpline Web-Reporting Tool vynetx.ethicspoint.com.

 In order to submit a report concerning accounting, internal accounting controls, auditing and unethical matters relating to the Company, reporting persons should submit complaints via the VYNE Therapeutics Confidential and Anonymous Financial Concern Hotline.
 The complaint is confidential and will be delivered directly to the Audit Committee Chairperson and the General Counsel.

 The hotline provides two ways to leave a message:

 When you leave a message, you will receive a 14 to 16-digit code that can be used to access the status of your message.
 The Audit Committee may also use this to ask you, with complete confidentiality, for additional information regarding this issue.

 Non-employees are required to disclose their identity in any complaints submitted.
 Complaints submitted by non-employees on an anonymous basis may not be reviewed.

 COMMUNICATION WITH THE BOARD OF DIRECTORS

 Communication with the Board of Directors is a critical part of an effective compliance program.
-Members of the Board and its Committees are readily accessible to senior management, including the General Counsel and the Chief Compliance Officer.
+Members of the Board and its Committees are readily accessible to senior management, including the General Counsel.
 Periodic reports are provided to Members of the Board and its Committees.

 INTERNAL MONITORING AND AUDITING: